prakh2796/Opening-Hour/README.md

 text understood by humans.

 ### Assumptions

+1. The input JSON shall contain all the 7 days of the week(in any order).
-1. The restaurant follows the format open-close-open i.e. before reopening the restaurant shall be in a closed state and vice versa.
+2. The restaurant follows the format open-close-open i.e., before reopening the restaurant it shall be in a closed state and vice versa.

 ### Solution